A Time Management System That Really Works

 For effective time management, you have to apply a time management system that will help you see where changes can and should be made... which means that the first step of time management is to analyze how you actually spend your time so you can determine what changes you want to make.

-Categorize for Effective Time Management
+Use Categories for an Effective Time Management System

 At the end of the day, look at the list and label each task and/or event with one of the following categories.
 How much time during your working day did you actually spend: